ASTR 405 — Planetary Systems

 (including cheating and plagiarism) will result in a grade of 0 for that

-component and be documented in the student's college file.
+component and be documented in the student's academic file.
 This includes

 copying written material from the Internet without proper attribution.

 Please refer to sections 1-401 to 1-406 of the Student Code.